Roll Your Own Turtlebot

 By Alan Federman

-What if you could easily build the equivalent of a Turtlebot for under $400?
+What if you could easily build the equivalent of a Turtlebot on the cheap?

 I’m going to show you how simple it is to convert a Neato robotic vacuum cleaner into a fully functional training platform in less than a day.
 Very little hardware skill or special tools are needed.
 Everything is available COTS (commercial off-the-shelf), and the software is all open source.
 Let’s get started!